wengkitt/NextDNS-Custom-Blocklist-Uploader/README.md

 1. Ensure that Node.js is installed on your system.
 (Node.js v20 recommended)
 2. Clone the project to your local machine.
 3. Update the required API Key and Profile ID in `nextdns-api.js`.
 4. Add the blocklist URL to the array in `index.js`.
-(Currently supports TXT file format only)
+If you want to upload a local text file, please place the textfile to the `blocklist` folder.(Currently supports TXT file format only)
 5. Run `npm run start`.
 The script will remove everything in the denylist, automatically download the blocklist file to the `blocklist` folder and start uploading the domains to NextDNS's denylist.
 6. After the upload process is complete, you can check the results on the NextDNS Denylist page.